Benjamin-Davies/zed-theme-adwaita/README.md

-# Adwaita theme for Zed
+# Adwaita Pastel theme for Zed

 Adwaita (GNOME) theme for Zed with bold syntax highlighting borrowed from Catppuccin